eriwang/quarantine_bot/README.md

     - Change the token to your discord bot's token
     - Change the guild ID list to the list of guild IDs (servers) you want to add the bot to (otherwise it'll add to all servers it's registered to)
+    - Alternatively, set the env vars used in `main.py` accordingly (this is what the heroku deploy uses)
-- `pipenv run python src/main.py` will run the bot
+- `pipenv run start` will run the bot.

-## Deploying

-Start up the bot using the command from above.
-The bot will need to be constantly running.

-The bot will print out a URL that should have the correct permissions.
-Click on that URL to add the bot to a server that you have permissions for.
+- The bot will print out a URL that will let you add it to a server you have permissions for.

+See `Pipfile` for useful scripts (e.g. `pipenv run lint`).

+## Deployment

+This is CD'd on Heroku using the `main` branch.